Bugchasing: Media and culture

 American filmmaker Louise Hogarth released a documentary, The Gift, in the same year the Rolling Stone piece was published.
 It focused on narratives of bugchasers, emphasizing the self-reported positive aspects of HIV infection.
 Three years later, Ricky Dyer, an HIV-positive man, released a documentary through BBC3 entitled "I love being HIV+", suggesting that most bugchasing activity is simply fantasy.
 In 2009, gay playwright Erik Patterson ran the tragicomedy He Asked For It, dealing with bugchasing and HIV-positive status in contemporary Hollywood.
 Bugchasing was also a part of the show Queer as Folk.

 In 2012, Canadian Steven Boone was tried and convicted of three counts each of attempted murder and aggravated sexual assault after having unprotected sex with four men after previously contracting HIV.
 A self-described "poz vampire"—the word poz referring to acquiring HIV—he was immersed in bugchasing culture.
 His convictions on attempted murder have since been quashed after appealing to the Court of Appeal for Ontario, while the aggravated sexual assault convictions remain.
 The appeals court said it was not proven in the original case that he intended to kill his sexual partners; it offered the government the possibility of a new trial.
-Other cases of people being charged for the willful transmission of HIV have been reported.